ritstudentgovernment/Atlas/README.md

 1. Fork this repo
 2. Follow steps 1-3 from the internal process from above
     1. *Note:* you do not have to follow branch naming guidelines, or PR guidelines for your local development.
-3. When you get the code into your forked **Develop** branch, and you wish to contribute it to the main repo, make a PR from your **develop** branch to ours.
+3. When you get the code into your forked **Develop** branch, and you wish to contribute it to the main repo, make a PR from your **Develop** branch to ours.
     1. This time, please be sure to follow step 3.1 from above.
 4. Our development team will review your PR and merge it in if:
-    1. New code has been properly tested and documented
+    1. New code has been properly tested, documented, and does not introduce code smells
     2. The code introduces well thought out features or bug fixes
-    3. The build passes and does not lower code coverage or introduce code smells
+    3. The build passes
 5. Upon successful testing of the feature or bugfix, the changes will be deployed to the production environment

 #### Stopping the development server